Another week of working on "fun" projects.

 When I was working at GDS I used boxen to setup my laptop.
 At my previous job I also used it, but much more half-heartedly.
 When you're not dealing with the many repositories, software requirements and personal options of a huge organisation, boxen really feels like too much.

-Firstly, unless you tell it otherwise, you get a lot of stuff you may not need.
+repo], you get a lot of stuff you may not need.
 Definitely not in my case.

 Secondly, in order to do anything, you really need to know Puppet.
 If you work in a big organisation that uses boxen well (or you follow one on github) then someone has probably done what you want, and you can just use their code.
 But if you don't or you're doing something new, and you don't know puppet, well… good luck with that.
 I just don't want to learn an obscure dialect of a tool I otherwise don't use to do something that I consider to be as simple as "run this script".